Parity Sheaves and Smith Theory: Tate-parity sheaves

-The category $D^b_{S}(X;k)$ is Krull-Remak-Schmidt, so that every object decomposes uniquely as a direct sum of indecomposable objects.
+Recall that an additive category is \emph{Krull-Remak-Schmidt} if every object is isomorphic to a finite direct sum of objects, each of which has local endomorphism ring.
+In such a category, all idempotents split and any object admits a unique decomposition into indecomposable objects.
+Moreover, an object is indecomposable if and only if its endomorphism ring is local.
+Our assumptions on $k$ imply that the category $D^b_{S}(Y;k)$ is Krull-Remak-Schmidt.
 In particular, every parity complex is a direct sum of indecomposable parity complexes.

-\subsection{Parity conditions.}
+\subsection{Parity conditions}

-The theory of parity sheaves works best when $S$ is a JMW stratification, meaning a Whitney stratification such that the following condition holds: \begin{Cond} For any $\lambda\in S$ and two local systems $\scl,\scl'$ of free (finite-rank) $k$-modules on $X_\lambda$, the $k$-module $Hom_{D^b_{S}(X_\lambda;k)}(\scl,\scl'[n])$ is free for all integers $n$ and is equal to $0$ when $n$ is odd.\end{Cond}
+The theory of parity sheaves works best when $S$ is a JMW stratification, meaning a Whitney stratification such that the following condition holds: \begin{Cond} For any $\lambda\in S$, the cohomology